Concept by Tina Thomas. Source code written by Niek van Suchtelen and Jerry Wilhite

 Information on this site was compiled from the following sources: The P.O.W.
 Network (Homecoming II Project) , unclassified and declassified documents from U.S. Government agency sources, correspondence/interviews with Kelly's family members and friends, military acquaintances, and other published sources.

-The "MOSCOW BOUND? - LCDR James Kelly Patterson, USN" Web Site
+"MOSCOW BOUND? - LCDR James Kelly Patterson, USN" Web Site

-is owned and maintained by W. Newman.
+owned and maintained by William Newman.

-Do not copy, duplicate, link, or reproduce any portion of this site without
+not copy, duplicate, link, or reproduce any portion of this site without

-the owner's expressed written permission.
+owner's expressed written permission.

-Copyright © 1998 - 2022 - All Rights Reserved
+Copyright © 1998 - 2024 - All Rights Reserved

-This Page Was Created - 19 FEB 1998
+Page Was Created - 19 FEB 1998

-Last Updated - 30 JUL 2022
+Last Updated - 18 DEC 2024